andrew-b-li/HEXACO/README.md

         - calls Team.addUser to add the User to the Team

 -User.removeTeam: If the User is associated with the Team, removes the Team from a User
         - calls Team.removeUser to remove the User from the Team

+## Phase 4: Task 3
+-Overall, the program design is not too bad
+-There is limited duplicate code
+-Each class handles one responsibility - good cohesion -Coupling may be an issue, since the Gui, JsonReader, and JsonWriter classes have a lot of different dependencies -However, no classes share code or implementation details -Some refactoring could be done to remove the association from Gui to User.
+Gui already has access to an App,
+        allowing access to all Team objects, and access to all User objects.
+        Removing this association will remove unnecessary coupling.
+-Readability could also be improved in places (such as the toString methods).
+Could extract methods to simplify understanding.